 It’s not only important to keep everything organized to maintain your sanity, it’s important for managing inventory and expiration dates.
 As I tell my children, it’s much easier to take 5 minutes a day to straighten up their rooms than it is to wait a month and have a disaster on their hands.

 Being unorganized and not using our storage space wisely can lead to complacency and even arguments with the spouse.
-If we have the closets packed full of prepping supplies and food storage, we are less likely to keep the ball rolling.
+If we have the closets packed full of prepping supplies and our Prepping food storage, we are less likely to keep the ball rolling.
 If your husband or wife is not on board with prepping, this could lead them to become resentful about your prepping.

 Everything Has a Home